Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 • After showering, combing, or brushing, healthy hair does not tangle.

-• It is normal to shed an average of between 50 and 100 hair strands daily.
+• It is normal to shed an average of between 50 and 100 hair strands per day.
 You have healthy hair if you lose the same amount every time.
 However, falling more than the average amount may indicate hair loss.

-• Shiny hair results from spreading the natural oil from your scalp throughout your hair.
+• Shiny hair is the result of spreading the natural oil from your scalp throughout your hair.
 If your hair is shiny, it may indicate that the natural oils are being distributed evenly throughout your hair.

 • If the ends of your hair do not appear to be split or damaged, your hair is probably in good condition.